 We are subject to interest rate risk in connection with borrowings under our asset-based revolving credit agreement (the "Credit Agreement").
-The Credit Agreement allows for a revolving credit commitment of \$75.0 million, bearing interest at a variable rate, based on a per annum rate equal to either (i) for CBFR borrowings (including swingline loans), the CB Floating Rate, where the CB Floating Rate is the prime rate which shall never be less than the adjusted one month LIBOR rate on such day, plus the Applicable Rate, where the Applicable Rate is a percentage spread ranging from -1.00% to -1.50% or (ii) for each eurodollar borrowing, the Adjusted LIBO Rate, where the Adjusted LIBO Rate is the LIBO rate for such interest period multiplied by the statutory reserve rate, for the interest period in effect for such borrowing, plus the Applicable Rate, where the Applicable Rate, where the Applicable Rate is a percentage ranging from 1.00% to 1.30%.
+The Credit Agreement allows for a revolving credit commitment of \$75.0 million, bearing interest at a variable rate, based on a per annum rate equal to either (i) for CBFR borrowings (including swingline loans), the CB Floating Rate, where the CB Floating Rate is the prime rate which shall never be less than the adjusted one month LIBOR rate on such day, plus the Applicable Rate, where the Applicable Rate is a percentage spread ranging from -1.00% to -1.50% or (ii) for each eurodollar borrowing, the Adjusted LIBO Rate, where the Adjusted LIBO Rate is the LIBO rate for such interest period multiplied by the statutory reserve rate, for the interest period in effect for such borrowing, plus the Applicable Rate, where the Applicable Rate is a percentage ranging from 1.00% to 1.30%.
 The applicable CB Floating Rate, Adjusted LIBO Rate, or LIBO Rate shall be determined by the administrative agent.
 Assuming borrowings available under the Credit Agreement are fully extended at \$75.0 million, each quarter point increase or decrease in the interest rate would change our annual interest expense by approximately \$0.2 million.

-In addition, LIBOR is expected to be discontinued after 2021.
-If LIBOR is discontinued, we may need to re-negotiate certain agreements and we cannot predict what alternative index would be negotiated with our lenders or the resulting impact on our interest expense.
+In addition, the Financial Conduct Authority (the authority that regulates LIBOR) began to phase out LIBOR by the end of 2021 and announced that it would completely phase out LIBOR by June 30, 2023.
+Assuming LIBOR ceases to exist, we may need to re-negotiate certain agreements and we cannot predict what alternative index would be negotiated with our lenders or the resulting impact on our interest expense.